fueelin/javascript/README.md

   - Module names should match the returned type.

-  - Modules returning classes will be upper case, while modules returning namespaces will be lower case.
+  - Modules that return a class/constructor should be named in Pascal case.

+  - Modules that return a namespace/singleton should be named in Camel case.

 **[⬆ back to top](#table-of-contents)**